dakna/build-it-bigger/README.md

+# Build It Bigger project for the Udacity Android Developer Nanodegree

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses